Skip to main content

 Dan believes that you cannot work on golf clubs to the best of your abilities unless you understand the science behind the golf swing and human performance.
 Consequently, Dan is certified by the Titleist Performance Institute (TPI) as well as by the USGTF as an associate teaching professional.

-Dan uses the Tom Wishon philosophy of “Common Sense Clubfitting,” and works primarily with TWGT components.
+Dan uses the Tom Wishon philosophy of "Common Sense Clubfitting," and works exclusively with premium component manufacturers including Tom Wishon Golf Technology, EPON, Tour Edge Exotics, and Alpha Golf.
 He is an active member of the Association of Golf Clubfitting Professionals (AGCP), and The International Clubmakers Guild (ICG) and the Association of Golf Equipment Professionals.

 Facebook Photos